 Chemical and Biomolecular Engineering and Chemistry (CBEC) Building

 The new 225,000 gross sq.ft.
-Chemical and Biomolecular Engineering and Chemistry (CBEC) Building will be located in the Academic Core North at the current locations of Boyd, Haskett, Johnston, and Aviation, which will be demolished.
-This location is in the heart of science and engineering neighborhood and will create laboratory space with the proper floor-to-floor height, structural dimensions, and environmental stability to support intensive research.
-The total project budget is $126 million.
-The building also will adopt the sustainable design practices by Labs 21 in addition to a LEED Silver minimum.
+Chemical and Biomolecular Engineering and Chemistry (CBEC) Building is located in the Academic Core North at 151 West Woodruff Ave.
+This location is in the heart of science and engineering neighborhood and offers laboratory space with the proper floor-to-floor height, structural dimensions, and environmental stability to support intensive research.
+The total project budget was $126 million.
+The building also adopts the sustainable design practices by Labs 21 in addition to a LEED Silver minimum.

 CBEC Construction News